kashambature/customer-churn-risk-scoring-and-early-warning-system/README.md

 ## The Approach

-I analysed 18 months of client activity data, covering more than 1 million rows across logins, feature usage, billing records, and support interactions, to find the behavioural patterns that consistently appear before a client cancels.
+I analysed **18 months of client activity data**, covering more than 1 million rows across logins, feature usage, billing records, and support interactions, to find the behavioural patterns that consistently appear before a client cancels.

 The output is a rule-based churn risk scoring engine built entirely in SQL.
-Each of the 300 clients receives a score from 0 to 100 based on 8 behavioural signals weighted by business impact.
+Each of the **300 clients** receives a score from **0 to 100 based on 8 behavioural signals** weighted by business impact.
 The results feed directly into a live Power BI dashboard connected to an MSSQL view.

-There is no machine learning and no black box.
-Every score can be explained signal by signal to a non-technical stakeholder, which is exactly what a Customer Success team needs in order to act with confidence.
+The goal of this analysis was to identify customers showing early signs of churn before cancellation happens, quantify the level of revenue at risk, and give the Customer Success team a practical way to prioritise intervention.
+In simple terms, the analyst was brought into this project to uncover the warning signs hidden in customer behaviour, turn those signals into a clear risk-scoring framework, and help the business act early enough to improve retention.

 ---

 ## What the Data Revealed

 1. **Revenue fell by 14.7% in just 6 months**
-   Monthly recurring revenue fell from $245,227 in January 2024 to $209,084 in June 2024.
-That means the business lost $36,143 every month.
-If the trend continues unchecked, the annualised impact is $433,716.
+   Monthly recurring revenue fell from **$245,227 in January 2024 to $209,084 in June 2024**.
+That means the business lost **$36,143 every month**.
+If the trend continues unchecked, the annualised impact is **$433,716**.

 2. **Enterprise clients carry a disproportionate share of the risk**
-   Enterprise clients make up only 24.7% of the client base, yet they generate 58.3% of all platform activity.
+   Enterprise clients make up only **24.7%** of the client base, yet they generate **58.3%** of all platform activity.
 Losing one Enterprise account does not feel like losing one client.
 It feels like losing five.

 3. **The most dangerous clients do not complain loudly**
    The highest risk accounts showed no complaints, no downgrade requests, and no active negotiation.
 They had already made their decision.
 The data identified them through behaviour, not communication.